abboudl/Chik-p/1-Cloud-Resource-Provisioning-Stage/readme.md

 If your public domain is behind Cloudflare, we recommend not proxying connections through Cloudflare servers when creating DNS records (i.e. simply set DNS records to **DNS Only**; see screenshot below).
 In previous CTFs, cloudflare has blocked traffic to the CTF platform for 15-20 users even though the Cloudflare protection level was set to the lowest possible setting.

+## Next Steps
+Once you have deployed your desired components successfully, you are ready to proceed to the **2-Wireguard-VPN-Setup-Stage**.